elastic/rally-tracks/cohere_vector/README.md

 This track benchmarks the dataset from [Cohere/miracl-en-corpus-22-12](https://huggingface.co/datasets/Cohere/miracl-en-corpus-22-12).

+Given the size of this dataset 32.8M documents with 768 dimension vectors you need a cluster with at least 103GB of total RAM available to run performant HNSW queries.

 ### Generating the document dataset

 To rebuild the dataset run the following commands: